 For anyone lucky enough to be planning a trip, or wanting to relive a previous visit, Fire Islands will transport you to the bustling streets of Indonesia, where chilli-spiked sambals are served with rich noodle broths, and salty peanut sauce sweetens chargrilled saté sticks.
 Feasts of creamy coconut curries, stir-fries and spiced rice enjoyed in Indonesian homes will fill your kitchen with the aroma of ginger, tamarind, lemongrass and lime.
 Eleanor’s recipes celebrate the crunchy snacks and street food, the dry and aromatic, and the rich and creamy.
 And Eleanor doesn’t forget the sweet and sticky, with divine recipes for Green coconut pancakes and Black rice pudding with salted coconut cream.

 Eleanor Ford is a London-based food writer and the co-author of the award-winning cookbook Samarkand: Recipes and Stories from Central Asia.
-She has given talks at key venues from Asia House and Abergavenny Food Festival, and has given interviews, cooked for journalists and written travel pieces in Olive Magazine and The Independent.
+She has given talks at key venues from Asia House and Abergavenny Food Festival and has given interviews, cooked for journalists and written travel pieces in Olive Magazine and The Independent.
 And, excitingly for us, she will be giving a demonstration of some recipes from Fire Islands: Recipes from Indonesia at next month’s Middlesex Food Festival taking place in Sunbury.
-There will be all sorts of foodie fun and demonstrations with live music all day and something for all the family.
-Eleanor’s demonstration is at 11.30 on Sunday 4 August and you can get tickets now with a current special 2 for 1 offer on the link here

-Here are a couple of delicious recipes to tempt you to buy the book – and bring it along on August 4 for Eleanor to sign!
+Here are a couple of delicious recipes to tempt you to buy the book.

 Potato Tuturuga (Serves 2–4)